-Love a gorgeous bed?
-Now grandinroad is happy to share some of our favorite bedscaping (like landscaping, but for the bed) ideas and clever tips with you.
-Along with kind compliments about our colorful, comfortable bedding collection come questions.
+Love a gorgeous bed and want to layer your bed, too?
+Now Grandin Road is happy to share some of our favorite bedscaping (like landscaping, but for the bed) ideas and clever tips with you.
+Because along with compliments about our colorful, comfortable bedding collection come questions.
 Like, “how did you style that photo?” and “how you do layer your own beds?”
-So we asked our product manager for her favorite tips, ideas, and hacks that will work whether you like a modern, tailored look for your bed, or a soft, romantic nest.
+So we asked our product manager for her favorite tips.
+She had ideas that will work whether you like a modern, tailored look for your bed, or a soft, romantic nest.

 1. We love the grandinroad classic Priya Matelasse Coverlet on everything, because it is a good all-season weight.
 The 100% cotton material serves as a perfect, breathable layering piece all year long.
 And the Portuguese-crafted, textured fabric looks elegant—but it’s conveniently machine-washable.
-(Velvet makes a rich statement, too.)
-Matelasse dresses up a guest room (and our EZ Bed™) enough to feel extremely welcoming, and to give it a well-designed, thoughtful look.
+(Velvet makes a rich statement, too, like our Nora Velvet Quilt and Sham.)
+The matelasse texture dresses up a guest room (and even our EZ Bed™) enough to feel extremely welcoming, and to give the bed a well-designed, thoughtful look.

-2. For a fluffier duvet look, try either of these ideas:
+2. For a fluffier duvet look, try either of these sneaky-smart ideas:

 a.
 In colder weather, you can place two duvet inserts (we suggest breathable, lightweight down or feather fill) inside one duvet cover.
 (Example: two Queen duvet inserts inside a Queen duvet cover.
-It’s a “fluff” trick used by decorators, and people who love extra warmth as temperatures plummet.
-The trick is to buy a duvet insert that’s two or three inches to five or six inches larger than the duvet cover.
+Because it’s a “fluff” trick used by decorators, and people who love extra warmth as temperatures plummet.
+The secret is to buy a duvet insert that’s two or three inches to five or six inches larger than the duvet cover.

 b.
 This fluffing idea is perfect year-round.
 Place a King-sized duvet insert (down or down alternative) inside a Queen-sized duvet cover.
-The look will be fluffier, without the extra heat and weight.
+The look will be fluffier, without the extra heat and weight, because of the larger duvet insert placed inside the cover.

 3. Fighting for the covers at night?
 Or in a “he sleeps hot, I sleep cold” arrangement that means you’re getting fitful sleep?
 Go European: use two Twin duvet inserts in duvet covers side by side on your bed, instead of one Queen or King duvet in a cover.
 Why?
 You each get your own to cuddle in (or to kick off) without bothering the other sleeper.
 And you can each choose your favorite kind of duvet insert material, too: down or feather or down-alternative.
 It’s the arrangement you’ll find on most Scandinavian and European beds.
 Try our Elements Bedding Basics collection for the perfect comfy duvet inserts.
-Just make sure your duvet covers match for a smooth continuous look that appears to be a one-piece concept—again, grandinroad offers many beautiful bedding and duvet cover styles and patterns, like our popular Willow Bedding Collection, from which to choose.
+Just make sure your duvet covers match for a smooth continuous look that appears to be a one-piece concept—again, grandinroad offers many beautiful bedding and duvet cover styles and patterns from which to choose, like our popular Willow Bedding Collection, or Autumn Blossom Bedding Collection.

 4. How many pillows to use on a bed?